fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 ```

 The new definition uses [apollo-boost](https://github.com/apollographql/apollo-client/tree/master/packages/apollo-boost)-library.
-According to its documentation
+According to its documentation:

 > <i>Apollo Boost is a zero-config way to start using Apollo Client.
 It includes some sensible defaults, such as our recommended InMemoryCache and HttpLink, which come configured for you with our recommended settings.</i>

-so apollo-boost offers an easy way to configure _ApolloClient_ with settings suitable for most situations.
+So apollo-boost offers an easy way to configure _ApolloClient_ with settings suitable for most situations.

 Even though it would be possible to also configure the request headers with apollo-boost, we will now abandon it and do the configuration ourselves.